TatuE/Trust_to_Blockchain/h2_Pubkey.md

 ![](/img/GPG_example-5.png)

-Pinky will not sing the the message and encrypt it with the Brains public key.
+Pinky will now sing the the message and encrypt it with the Brains public key.

 ![](/img/GPG_example-6.png)